 President & CEO, Dallas Regional Chamber

 Dale A. Petroskey assumed the position of President and CEO of the Dallas Regional Chamber (DRC), which has been recognized as National Chamber of the Year.
 Petroskey, who assumed the position on April 1, 2014.
-He works with the Board, staff, and more than 1,100 member companies to increase economic prosperity and enhance the quality of life throughout the region.
+He works with the Board, staff, and more than 800 member companies to increase economic prosperity and enhance the quality of life for all people throughout the region.
 The DRC focuses on economic development initiatives, improving education at all levels, and setting public policy direction designed to maintain a healthy business climate in North Texas, and the opportunity gaps which exist in the region.